 The steps we’ve shared above will help you use Kubernetes securely by following the 4C model of Cloud, Cluster, Container, and Code.
 Attackers can manipulate weaknesses in any of these areas to cause a security incident.

-Although the techniques listed here are good starting points, they’re not an exhaustive list of measures you can take.
+Although the techniques listed here are good starting points, this is not an exhaustive list of measures.
 You can uncover additional improvement opportunities by using automated tools like Kubescape.
 This policy-based cluster scanner detects Kubernetes misconfigurations, security vulnerabilities, and container image risks in a single scan of your cluster.

 Spacelift is an alternative to using homegrown solutions on top of a generic CI.
 It helps overcome common state management issues and adds several must-have capabilities s for infrastructure management.